MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-australia.md

   3. On the **Company profile** page, your account country/region is listed under **Country or region**.

 - If the account country/region is outside Australia, New Zealand, or Fiji, you’ll need to create another Web direct account with a billing address in Australia, New Zealand, or Oceania.
-Once the new account and tenant are created, you can then request the move of their [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] instance and data from other regions into the Australia region by contacting [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] Support.
-For more information, see [How do I request my instance to be moved to the Australia datacenter?](about-microsoft-cloud-australia.md#BKMK_RequestMove) [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] reserves the right to make a unilateral decision to migrate accounts based on multiple conditions.
+Once the new account and tenant are created, you can then request the move of their [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] environment and data from other regions into the Australia region by contacting [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] Support.
+For more information, see [How do I request my environment to be moved to the Australia datacenter?](about-microsoft-cloud-australia.md#BKMK_RequestMove) [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] reserves the right to make a unilateral decision to migrate accounts based on multiple conditions.

   If you’re a volume license customer and the volume license agreement was signed in Australia, New Zealand, or Oceania, you’ll be eligible to move applications and data to the Australia East and Southeast region datacenters and deploy services there.

 - Accounts added to the volume license agreement are eligible to move applications and data to the Australia East and Southeast region datacenters and deploy services there.

-- To provision a tenant in the Australia datacenter, if you have a volume license enrollment outside the Australia datacenter you will need to sign an enrollment in Australia, New Zealand, or Oceania and then migrate existing instances to the Australia datacenter.
+- To provision a tenant in the Australia datacenter, if you have a volume license enrollment outside the Australia datacenter you will need to sign an enrollment in Australia, New Zealand, or Oceania and then migrate existing environments to the Australia datacenter.

-- To move your tenants, instances, and data to the Australia regions, you should contact [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] Support for additional information regarding migrating your instances.
-For more information, see [How do I request my instance to be moved to the Australia datacenter?](about-microsoft-cloud-australia.md#BKMK_RequestMove) [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] reserves the right to make a unilateral decision to migrate accounts based on multiple conditions.
+- To move your tenants, environments, and data to the Australia regions, you should contact [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] Support for additional information regarding migrating your environments.
+For more information, see [How do I request my environment to be moved to the Australia datacenter?](about-microsoft-cloud-australia.md#BKMK_RequestMove) [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] reserves the right to make a unilateral decision to migrate accounts based on multiple conditions.

-  For additional guidance regarding multiple tenants and multiple instances, see [Multiple online instances or tenants](/dynamics365/customer-engagement/admin/multiple-online-instances-tenants.md).
+  For additional guidance regarding multiple tenants and multiple environments, see [Multiple online environments or tenants](/dynamics365/customer-engagement/admin/multiple-online-environments-tenants.md).
 This link will be updated with the [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] 2015 launch.

 <a name="BKMK_RequestMove"></a>

-### How do I request my instance to be moved to the Australia datacenter?
+### How do I request my environment to be moved to the Australia datacenter?
  You can request a move to the new Australian datacenter by submitting a technical support incident through the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)].

 1. Sign in to [https://admin.microsoft.com](https://admin.microsoft.com).